Peggy Riese: “The corona vaccines were meant to protect against severe disease. And that is what they do”

 SARS-CoV-2 has taken the research labs virtually by storm in the past two years – has it found a place in your research as well?

 Yes, of course.
 We aim to understand why the immune response after vaccination is better in some people than in others.
 As part of this work, we are also looking for differences between different vaccines and vaccine combinations after the first, second or third vaccination.
 We are particularly interested in the immune mechanisms in humans that might explain why the vaccine response can vary so strongly.
 We have been investigating this for some time using the influenza vaccine as an example and are now including Corona in our studies.
-In addition, we are doing research on the development of next-generation corona vaccines.
-In this context, we are focussing primarily on vaccinations via the mucous membranes – for example as a spray acting on the nasal mucosa – aiming to perhaps get a future vaccine that protects against infection as well.
+In addition, we are doing research on the development of next-generation Corona vaccines.
+In this context, we are focusing primarily on vaccinations via the mucous membranes – for example as a spray acting on the nasal mucosa – aiming to perhaps get a future vaccine that protects against infection as well.

 In your view, has the Corona pandemic been a booster for vaccine research?

-Oh yes, I would fully subscribe to that.
+Oh yes, I would fully support that.
 But that is also the only good thing to emerge from the pandemic.
 The sudden appearance of a previously unknown and dangerous pathogen has shown: We need forward-looking research.
 We can't just start when the pandemic is in full swing already.
 In order to be able to counteract pathogens, basic research in the literal sense is fundamental.
 The more we know about viruses, bacteria and how our immune system works, the faster and more efficiently we can produce vaccines.
 Of course, another important component is good interdisciplinary and international cooperation.
 And this has indeed been evident during the past two years of the pandemic: The scientific community has moved closer together and is exchanging ideas better than ever before.

 Interview: Nicole Silbermann